Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

     ![Add Render Object Renderer Feature](../Images/renderer-features/rendobj-add-rend-obj.png)

     Call the new Renderer Feature **DrawCharacterBehind**.
-The purpose of this Renderer Feature is to draw the character when it's behind other objects in the Scene.

-3. Renderer Features in this example use Layers to filter the objects to render.
+3. This example uses Layers to filter the objects to render.
 Create a new Layer and call it **Character**.

     ![Create new Layer called Character](../Images/renderer-features/rendobj-new-layer-character.png)